TynerJ/service_scheduler/README.md

 ### Part 2: Implementation of CheckIn() and GetNextCustomer()
 ***
 ### CheckIn(*Customer)
-The `CheckIn` function of the `ServiceScheduler` struct manages the check-in process for customers in a thread-safe operation.
-It takes a pointer to a `Customer` object as a parameter and adds the customer to the appropriate queue based on their VIP status.
-Additionally, the function calculates and displays the estimated longest possible wait time (based on the modification done to the GetNextCustomer() for Part 3), and the ticket number for that specific customer.
-Additionally, the function increments the `totalCheckedIn` by one.
+The `CheckIn` function of the `ServiceScheduler` struct handles the check-in process for customers in a thread-safe way.
+It accepts a pointer to a `Customer` object as a parameter and adds the customer to the appropriate queue based on their VIP status.
+Additionally, the function calculates and displays the estimated longest possible wait time (based on the modification done to the GetNextCustomer() for Part 3) and assigns a sequential ticket number for that specific customer.
+Once the customer has been added the appropriate queue, `totalCheckedIn` is incremented by one.

 | Parameters | Description |
 | --- | ---|
 | `customer` | A pointer to a `customer.Customer` object representing the customer to check in.

 ### GetNextCustomer() returns *Customer
-The `GetNextCustomer` function is a safe concurrent operation used to retrieve the next customer that is to be serviced.
-For Part 2, all VIP customers receive service ahead of regular customers, regardless of the order in which they enter the `ServiceScheduler`.
-However, in cases where a regular customer is currently being serviced and a VIP customer arrives, the regular customer is allowed to finish their service before the VIP customer is attended to.
+The `GetNextCustomer` function is a thread-safe operation designed to retrieve the next customer for service.
+In Part 2, priority is given to VIP customers, who are served before regular customers, no matter when they checked into the `ServiceScheduler`.
+However, in situations where a regular customer is already being served and a VIP customer arrives, the regular customer is allowed to complete their service before the VIP customer is attended to.
-- returns a pointer to the `Customer` object that was found to be the next customer to be serviced.
+- returns a pointer to the `Customer` object that was found to be the next customer to be served.

 ### Part 3: Modification of GetNextCustomer() returns *Customer
 ***
-The `GetNextCustomer` function was modified to maintain a 2:1 VIP to regular customer processing rate though still a thread-safe operation.
-Now instead of ALL VIP customers being serviced ahead of regular customers, for every two VIP customers are served, one regular customer has to be serviced if available.
+The `GetNextCustomer` function has been modified to ensure a 2:1 processing ratio between VIP and regular customers while maintaining thread safety.
+Rather than serving all VIP customers before regular ones, the modification ensures that for every two VIP customers served, one regular customer is served, if available.